A SHORT HISTORY OF KENYA

 Nevertheless the movement towards African independence was unstoppable.
 In 1961 an African political party Kenya African National Union was formed and in May 1963 KANU won a majority of seats in the Kenyan assembly.
 Finally Kenya became independent on 12 December 1963.
 In 1964 Jomo Kenyatta became president of Kenya and Kenya joined the Commonwealth.

 The late 1960s and 1970s were years of prosperity for Kenya and agriculture developed rapidly.
-However Kenyatta died in 1978 and Daniel arap Moi then became leader of Kenya.
+However, Kenyatta died in 1978 and Daniel Arap Moi then became the leader of Kenya.
 In 1982 he banned opposition political parties and in 1987 he changed the constitution of Kenya to strengthen his powers.
-However in the 1990s Moi faced growing opposition.
+However, in the 1990s, Moi faced growing opposition.

 In 1991 Moi was forced to allow other political parties to form in Kenya.
 Despite the opposition, he was re-elected in 1992 and in 1997.
 Then in 1998, a bomb exploded in the US embassy in Nairobi.
 The explosion killed 224 people and for a short time, it had a devastating effect on tourism in Kenya.
 However, the tourists soon returned.

 Then in 2002 Mwai Kibaki became leader of Kenya and in 2003 he introduced free primary education.
-However in 2009 northern Kenya suffered a drought.
+However, in 2009 northern Kenya suffered a drought.
 However today the economy of Kenya is growing rapidly.
 Kenya is developing fast and there is every reason to be optimistic about its future.
-Meanwhile in 2013 Uhuru Kenyatta became president of Kenya.
-Today the population of Kenya is 46 million.
+Meanwhile, in 2013 Uhuru Kenyatta became president of Kenya.
+In 2020 the population of Kenya was 53 million.

 A brief history of Uganda